We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 Some days it may take longer to get the work done.
 There are people who prefer to leave punctually and complete unfinished tasks in the evening.
 Sometimes, we stay at work a little longer if needed to get the important work-related tasks done.
 During the 15-minute commute back home we usually de-brief how our workday has been.

-Even under normal circumstances, work is in many ways more intense here than in Finland.
+Work is in many ways more intense here than in Finland.
 Here we are not only working as teaching professionals but also representing Finland and promoting the Finnish education system.

 Day of a SEN (Special Education Needs) teacher